 The 2016 Incentive Plan authorizes a broad range of awards including stock options ("Options"), stock appreciation rights ("SARs"), Full Value Awards (as more fully described below, including restricted stock, restricted stock units ("RSUs"), performance shares or units, and other stock-based awards) and cash-based awards.
 A person who has been granted an award under the 2016 Incentive Plan is referred to herein as a "Participant" in the 2016 Incentive Plan.

-The 2016 Incentive Plan is not qualified under Section 401(a) of the Code, or, except for the deferred delivery of shares of Common Stock, subject to any provision of the Employee Retirement Income Security Act of 1974, as amended.
+The 2016 Incentive Plan is not qualified under Section 401(a) of the Code.